cgrusden/cgrusden.github.io/quotes.md

 title: "Quotes I live by"
 ---

+“I learned that from running.
+You can get a lot of shit done in a day, if you keep moving” _Jesse Itzler_

 “An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity.”  _MLK_

 "change even when its for the better, is uncomfortable" _D_